Maerz - Das Restaurant

 The Room and What It Signals

 Arriving at Kronenbergstraße 12, the address itself communicates something about the restaurant's relationship to its setting: this is not a converted manor house with a terrace and a view, nor a hotel dining room backed by a larger hospitality operation.
 It is a standalone kitchen in a working town, which places the entire weight of the experience on what happens at the table.
-That is a specific kind of hospitality confidence, and the Michelin committee has twice judged it sufficient for star recognition.
+That is a specific kind of hospitality confidence, and the Michelin guide has judged it sufficient for star recognition.

 Creative French in Baden-Württemberg: What the Category Means Here